This Babysitter Checklist includes all the information to leave with your babysitter.

 - Remember to leave explicit instructions for medications if any of the children are ill or take medications on a regular basis.

-- Anything to do with pets should also be included on the child care checklist, such as whether or not they can be let outside or taken out of their cages, what treats they can be fed, and whether or not the children can hold them.
+- Anything to do with pets should also be addressed on the child care checklist.
+Mention whether or not they can be let outside or taken out of their cages, what treats they can be fed, and whether or not the children can hold them.

 Take note if your babysitter has questions for you after babysitting, you may need to add some information to your Babysitter Checklist.
 Chances are, if one sitter asks a question, others may be looking for the same answers.